stateful/docs.runme.dev/docs/installation/runmecli.md

 ## **Next Steps**

 You have successfully installed Runme on your CLI.
-Now, it’s time to explore just how Runme works on CLI and how you can leverage it for your Markdown files in CLI.
-To learn more about how Runme works in CLI, read [our documentation.](../how-runme-works/cli.md)
+Now, it’s time to explore just how Runme works on CLI and how you can leverage it for your Markdown files right in your MacOS or Windows terminal

+**Additional resources:**

+- To learn more about how Runme works in CLI, read [our documentation.](../how-runme-works/cli.md)
+- We have provided information on creating a Runme runbook on your Windows machine.
+Check out the [How Runme works on Windows](../how-runme-works/windows.md) guide.